 Information on Whole Genome Sequencing for patients

-You have been referred to XXXX for further investigations.
 As part of your care, you may be offered various tests to help best manage your treatment.
 Your doctor will discuss these with you in greater detail.
 One of these tests is called Whole Genome Sequencing (WGS).

 What is Whole Genome Sequencing (WGS)?